Enter a search term above to see results...

 You can access your template instance directly from the DOM to modify its internal state, or access values.

-Each copy of your component will have a separate instance which will store its values and is accessible directly from the dom as el.component
+Each component instance stores its values and is accessible from the DOM as el.component

 helper to easily access a component instance